Dr. C. George Boeree

 The main body of Indo-Europeans expands into Thrace, the Ukraine, Bohemia, and Poland, and begins to differentiate into a northern dialect (Bohemia, Poland, and Hungary, represented by the Funnel Beaker culture) and a southern dialect (Wallachia, Thrace, and Ukraine, continuing the Danubian culture).
 The original inhabitants north and west of the Carpathians, likely speakers of Uralic languages, are pushed further north and west.

 Bronze working develops throughout Indo-European area.

-The Proto-Italics, who speak a western dialect, move west from the Slovenia area into Italy.
+The Proto-Italics, who speak a western dialect, move west and south from the Slovenia area into Italy.
 There they would encounter well-established pre-PIE people, possibly the ancestors of the Etruscans and Rhaetians.c.
 2000 bc.

 The Proto-Illyrians, speaking a western dialect (perhaps), move south from the northern Croatia area into Illyria (the Dalmatian coast).

-A branch of the northern dialect -- Proto-Germanics -- moves east and north from Poland into northern Germany and Scandinavia.
-Odd aspects of Proto-Germanic may be due to interaction with northern Celtic tribes and possibly to the presence of native speakers of Uralic languages in Scandinavia.
+The Proto-Germanics move into Scandinavia.
+Odd aspects of Proto-Germanic may be due to interaction with northern Celtic tribes, Baltic tribes, and possibly to the presence of native speakers of Uralic languages in Scandinavia.